noahweiss890/Israel-Microgreens-Project/README.md

 ## API Endpoints

-The Israel Microgreens API provides the following API endpoints:
+The Israel Microgreens API can be accessed at `http://localhost:5000`, and provides the following API endpoints:

 1. **Retrieve Microgreens and Prices**
    - **Endpoint:** `/microgreens`